 It’s always wise to bring extras of things.
 That way, if you lose one item, you can quickly grab the backup.
 Also, recitals can be an exciting time, but they can also be unpredictable.
 You may not anticipate that your tights will rip or the straps to your dress will come loose, but they might.
 Keeping an extra pair of tights and some safety pins on hand can help alleviate these issues as they happen.
 Aside from those two items, have extra bobby pins, pain relievers, hairspray, makeup, baby wipes and band aids.
 That way you can be at your best no matter what happens.

-Before you head out the door for dance recital week, create a checklist of all the items you need to pack.
-Run through that list more than once to make sure everything is on there.
 After packing, compare the list with your packed dance bag not once, but twice.
-It is crucial that you don’t forget even the least important items, such as baby powder.
+Attention to the little details can make a big difference on recital day!
 Once you know everything is packed, you can head into the studio assured and confident instead of worried and concerned that you forgot something.

 Dance improvising can be a tricky art to master, especially when dancers are starting out.
 However, once you’ve got certain skills down pat, it will be easy for you to break out improvised moves pretty much anywhere, whether you’re in a street competition or looking to impress people during a dance audition.
 Have you ever improvised a few dance moves before?
 If you haven’t, don’t worry.
 Use these five starter tips to help you improve your improv dance moves anywhere you go.